MSc/PGDip Deaf Education / Course details

 - View full page

-Rapid developments in audiology and our understanding of language, communication and educational practice make teaching and learning for deaf children an exciting area of study.
+Rapid developments in audiology and our understanding of language, communication and educational practice make Deaf Education an exciting area of study.

-The course uses an evidence-based approach to meeting the diverse needs of deaf children and places a strong emphasis on translation of theory to practice.
+The course uses an evidence-based approach to meeting the diverse needs of deaf children and young people and places a strong emphasis on the translation of research to practice.

-Our course has Department for Education (DfE) and National College of Teaching and Learning (NCTL) approval, meeting the requirements of the mandatory qualification.
+Our course has Department for Education (DfE) accrediation, meeting the requirements of the mandatory qualification.

-Most graduating students go on to teach and support deaf children both in the UK and overseas, although there are also opportunities to continue academic research in this area.
+Most graduating students go on to teach and support deaf children in specialist teaching roles both in the UK and overseas, although there are also opportunities to continue academic research in this area.

-This course aims to provide you with the skills, knowledge and understanding to ensure deaf children are able to achieve their full potential.
+This course aims to qualify you as a Teacher of the Deaf, providing you with the skills, knowledge and understanding to teach deaf children and young people.

 You will learn from a multi-professional team within a highly specialised and internationally recognised department.
-Deaf Education at Manchester works alongside the associated disciplines of Speech and Language Therapy and Audiology, giving students a unique experience.
-We have close links with services and service users, and ensure that a range of perspectives and philosophies are represented.
+Deaf Education at Manchester works alongside the associated disciplines of Speech and Language Therapy and Audiology, giving you a unique experience that fully equips you with the skills needed to teach deaf children and young people aged 0-25 years.

 Watch our video to find out about teaching placements on the course.
 Click through to YouTube to watch the video with subtitles.